fsingletonthorn/domain-public-api-client/README.md

 # domain-public-api-client
 A client library for accessing Domain Public API generated using https://github.com/openapi-generators/openapi-python-client.

-This client was generated using https://developer.domain.com.au/static/latest/media/v2/openapi.json on 2024-04-21.
+This client was generated using https://developer.domain.com.au/static/latest/media/lastet/openapi.json on 2024-04-21, which includes V1 and V2 of the API.

 ## Installation